helm/charts/stable/dask-distributed/README.md

+# Deprecated

+This chart has been deprecated.

+See the chart in `stable/dask` instead.

 # Dask Distributed Helm Chart

 Dask Distributed allows distributed computation in Python the chart also includes a single user Jupyter Notebook.